 Starting your recovery-compatible fitness program with RazFit

 RazFit’s 1–10 minute bodyweight workouts are designed with the flexibility to modify intensity, range of motion, and movement selection.
 During injury recovery, this adaptability is a practical tool: you can continue to engage with structured fitness programming while avoiding the specific loading patterns that stress the injured area.
 The app’s AI trainers — Orion for strength and Lyssa for cardio — can be used for uninjured body segment training throughout the recovery process.
+Short sessions also reduce the cognitive friction of training with a new pain signal to monitor; a 5-minute session is realistic on a day when a 45-minute gym visit would feel overwhelming.

 Medical disclaimer: this article is not a substitute for physiotherapy assessment